telecom-se/hpp/project/README.md

 ## What you will deliver

 - A- Documentation on *your* additional unit test set (4pts).
-- B- Demonstration of your program and browsing your source code at defense day (program architecture in practice, comments, conception, clarity, implementation of unit tests set) + including questions/answer from teachers (16pt)
+- B- Demonstration of your program and browsing your source code during the project defense (program architecture in practice, comments, conception, clarity, implementation of unit tests set) + including questions/answer from teachers (16pt)

 As always, we want FIRST a program that we are sure to be correct through unit testing, and only SECOND optimizations.
 A project that is faster but for which we are not sure that all cases works fine (including edges cases) will be regarded lower than a slower solution but with maximum functionality coverage.

-We can provide git repositories if needed, just ask Guillaume or Christophe.
+We can provide git repositories if needed.

-_Finally, it is obvious but better made explicit that teachers will take into account for passing the difficulties raised by not being altogether in the same classroom._

 ## Data